 Lighting up your images is by far the single most effective way to make your images look more professional.

-Taking photos indoors can be tricky at the best of times, especially since the natural light is often very harsh during the day & is quite unreliable when the clouds roll in… and those lights you have built into your ceiling, they just won’t cut it either!
+Taking photos indoors can be tricky at the best of times, especially since the natural light is often very harsh during the day & is quite unreliable when the clouds roll in… and those lights you have built into your ceiling, just won’t cut it either!

-Diffuser & Reflector Kit
+Best Diffuser and Reflector Kit for Bloggers

 When it comes to lighting, natural lighting is pretty much always the best.

 As I mentioned above though, it’s hardly something you can predict or control.
-Which is why lighting kits are so important indoors.
+This is why lighting kits are so important indoors.
 When it comes to outdoor use, however, reflectors can help you target that brilliant natural light right where you want it & illuminate your subject with some beautiful soft light.

 That’s not to say that reflectors can’t be used indoors.
 They can be used to direct natural light through a room onto your subject or in combination with another light source, like a flash, to bring some light into your images.The Photography Gear every Blogger should have to create awesome images!